So you've finished your literary masterpiece. It's been written, edited,

 a high-enough quality that you can show it to someone without hiding under a rock

 while they read it.
 Now you are a success, right?
-You'll have your own assistants
+You'll have your own assistants with matching smartphones and tablets, who arrange all

 your book signings, dates with fancy people, and mountainous piles of money, right?